coriouslien/cuda-gemm-kernels/environment/setup.md

 •	PyTorch, TensorFlow, and your code use nvcc (12.8)
 _________________________________________________________________________________________________________________
 Confirm with:
-bash
+Enter the command into the terminal:
-ls /usr/local/ | grep cuda
+`ls /usr/local/ | grep cuda`

 Should show: